It is a difficult thing to define but a very important component of a vibrant community.

 The economy is doing well.
 Access to all types of healthcare is tremendous.
 City and county government are strong and fiscally responsible.
 The University adds a lot of cultural opportunities.
 Air and water quality in the area are very good.

-Take some time to notice the happenings in these specific areas so you can comment about our local quality of life.
+Take time to notice the happenings in these specific areas so you can comment about our local quality of life.